Alpaca, fox who survived initial jaguar attack at Audubon Zoo dies overnight

 MORE: Roof of jaguar exhibit 'compromised;' Audubon Zoo to reopen Sunday

-The other fox, Rusty, is recovering and under the care of veterinarians, officials say.
+The other fox that survived, Rusty, is recovering and under the care of veterinarians, officials say.

 "As of early this morning, our fox, Rusty faired well overnight, he will continue to be monitored and treated by expert animal care professionals," officials said.